 Start your day off early!
 We’ve got a lot planned, starting with a drive down to Colorado Springs.
 Drive time is around an hour and a half give or take for traffic and construction.
 Activities for this first day include the Garden of the Gods and the Cheyenne Zoo.
 Both activities will take 2-3 hours to enjoy although Your Mileage May Vary (YMMV).
 You can decide which attraction to visit first.

 Garden of the Gods is a registered National Natural Landmark that is free to visit.
 The loop through the park is about seven miles with 16 parking lots to give you a chance to enjoy the scenery and stretch your legs.
-There are seventeen rock formations of red, pink, and white sandstones and limestone.
+There are seventeen rock formations of red, pink, and white sandstone and limestone.
 Twenty-three trails are available to hike.
 The Ridge Trail is only half a mile while the Chambers/Bretag/Palmer Trail clocks in at around 3 miles.
 We suggest you schedule about 2 hours to cover the park and the visitors’ center.
 Read our 10 Tips for Visiting the park.

 Cheyenne Mountain Zoo has been named the #4 Best Zoo in North America by USA TODAY 10Best Readers’ Choice Awards.
 This mountainside attraction has one of the largest reticulated giraffe herds and allows visitors to hand-feed them.
 With its distinctive elevation of 6,714, you’ll discover wild animals, engaging exhibits, and educational attractions.
 You can visit the 800+ animals 365 days a year.
 Read our tips for visiting this great zoo.